You Can Put a STOP to Classroom Disruption!

 - Don't use this technique if just one or two students are causing a problem.
 Use another technique such as the Stoplight Management System.
 Don't punish the whole class if one person is misbehaving UNLESS the whole class is encouraging the behavior by laughing.
 When you punish the whole class, the other students feel that it's unfair and you begin to lose their respect.

-- You can use another word instead of STOP, but I like this one because it has just the right amount of letters.
+- You can use another word instead of STOP, this one has just the right amount of letters.
 A teacher once told me that she writes the word HOMEWORK on the board and if she crosses off all the letters they have extra homework.
 I said, "I'll bet you don't see any improvement in behavior until you are down to the last few letters, right?"
 She saw my point immediately.
 She was coming across as very ineffective because she was giving 7 warnings before taking action!

 - Don't lecture the students about their behavior when you cross off the last letter.
 Just calmly tell them to go back to their seats because you are going to stop the activity for the day.
 Let them know that you will give them another chance tomorrow, if they complete the assignment.
 If they linger and don't get back in their seats immediately, let them know that it might take a few more days before they are ready for another activity . . . tomorrow might be too soon!
 They'll get the point!
 Just don't lecture the class.
 The ones who were causing a problem will tune you out, and the ones who weren't causing the problem will be irritated at having to listen to a lecture when it wasn't their fault.
 Remain pleasant and calm, and project the expectation that you know they will get the work done and be ready for more fun tomorrow.
 It's amazing how well this works!